OUR TEAM

 Prior to her nonprofit career, Gena was Senior Washington producer for NBC Nightly News overseeing national coverage of the White House, Capitol Hill, and breaking news.
 She is the recipient of many of the most prestigious honors in journalism, including the DuPont, Peabody, and Murrow awards, as well as seven Emmy awards for her work.
 Contact Gena at gfitzgerald@ffcmh.org.

-DANA ASBY
+DANA LABRANCHE

 National Certification Manager and Project Specialist